rich-iannone/global-newsfeed/README.md

 ![View of Application](application_view.png)

 This newsfeed application is simple but provides pretty much everything I really need in such an application.
-I was inspired by the Nintendo News Channel, which I always though was a fun way to look at world news given that you have a globe view and the different stories are presented as icons that are interactive (though, I really like that you could just sit back and watch the globe spin every few seconds, showing you story summaries very quickly).
+I was inspired by the Nintendo News Channel (this was on the Nintendo Wii!), which I always though was a fun\way to look at world news given that you have a globe view and the different stories are presented as icons that are interactive (though, I really like that you could just sit back and watch the globe spin every few seconds, showing you story summaries very quickly).

 ![Nintendo News Channel, the inspiration for this](nintendo_news_channel.png)

-While this application doesn't have automated tour through the news events of the world, it at least has a table of news articles.
+While this application doesn't have automated tour through the news events of the world (nor any background music), it at least has a table of news articles.
 Each row is an article obtained from the New York Times 'Top Stories' API endpoint.
 On the right side, there *is* a globe with markers showing the *location* of each news article.